diversen/ubuntu-auto-upgrade-py/README.md

 The scripts upgrades the server.
 It also restarts the server (if needed) - but this is configurable.

-It may send notifications via email or slack or using a custom function.
+It may send notifications via email or slack, or using a custom function.

-It should be easy to create a custom notification function.
+It is possible to create custom notification functions.

 The script has been tested on Ubuntu 20.04 LTS and 22.04 LTS